FullHuman/purgecss-docs/cli.md

 # CLI

-Purgecss is available via a CLI.
+PurgeCSS is available via a CLI.
 You can use the CLI by itself or with a configuration file.

 ## Installation